pupperemeritus/glance-a-lot/abstract.md

 ## ADVANTAGES

 - Privacy respecting
-- Unique combination of features
-- Speed of execution
+- Improves the emotional aspect of using social media
 - Configurability
-- Providing help to those in emotional distress
 - Using ML to predict server growth

-## Front-End
+## FRONT-END

 discord

-## Back-End
+## BACK-END

 - python
 - discord.py